Necione/school/Language and Literature/Character Notes - Of Mice and Men.md

 * Works outside (dark face as in tired (?))
 > “…small and quick, dark of face, with restless eyes and sharp, strong features.”

+## Candy ( very Sweet!!! ) ( outcast )
+* Very old ranchworker - but is now a cleaner.
+* Lost his hand (which is why he is now a cleaner).
+* He feels that he is useless becuase of his age.

 ## Curley

 * Mean and aggressive man with a Napoleon complex, constantly looking for a fight.
 * Very possessive over his wife.
+* A nasty peice of work (twat)
 >“…a young man with a brown face, with brown eyes with a prominent cheekbone and a prim mouth.”

 ## Aunt Clara